amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

         - $2$
     - $8$

-Building the symbol tree requires processor cycles and a lot of memory, for the symbol values, pointers, etc. Evaluating the symbol tree to obtain the result requires additional processor cycles.
+Building the symbol tree requires processor cycles and a lot of memory: symbol values, pointers, housekeeping information, etc. Evaluating the symbol tree to obtain the result requires additional processor cycles.
 However, if this mathematical expression is rewritten in the postfix notation, we get $2↵\ 5↵\ 4↵\ 2\ -\ ÷\ 8\ +\ -$.
 The symbol $↵$ is the operand delimiter, which is represented by the `[ENTER]` key on HP RPN calculators.
 On an RPN calculator, we can simultaneously parse and evaluate this postfix expression using only three memory locations `x`, `y`, and `z`:

 - `[2][ENTER]` → `x←2`
 - `[5][ENTER]` → `x←5 | y←2`